apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/appendix_3_resolution.md

     In the result of this query, objects that have a foo field will be ordered by the value of this field; objects that have no foo field will appear at at the beginning of the query result (in ascending order) or at the end (in descending order.)

+4.  _In a standalone expression_: If a query consists of a standalone expression then identifiers inside that expression are resolved according to Rule 1.
+    For example, if the whole query is `ARRAY_COUNT(a.b)` then `a.b` will be treated as dataset `b` contained in dataverse `a`.
+    Note that this rule only applies to identifiers which are located directly inside a standalone expression.
+    Identifiers inside SELECT statements in a standalone expresion are still resolved according to Rules 1-3.
+    For example, if the whole query is `ARRAY_SUM( (FROM employee AS e SELECT VALUE salary) )` then `salary` is resolved as `e.salary` following the "Single Variable Rule" (Rule 2.2).

-4. Once the leftmost identifier has been resolved, the following dots and identifiers in the name (if any) are treated as a path expression that navigates to a field nested inside that object.
+5. Once the leftmost identifier has been resolved, the following dots and identifiers in the name (if any) are treated as a path expression that navigates to a field nested inside that object.
     The name resolves to the field at the end of the path.
     If this field does not exist, the value `missing` is returned.